mbkoltai/mbkoltai.github.io/_posts/ecopol/2018-09-20-reprod_multipl.md

 | 1      | 4000 | 1000 | 1000     |   2000  |     |
 | 2      |      |      |      |     |   500  |

-At this point the reproduction of constant capital is not considered, only 'net income' (*Y*) and its relation to net investment (accumulation).
-Net income is all income paid in the economy, made up of wages (variable capital, *V*) and profit (surplus value, $$S_1$$).
+At this point the reproduction of constant capital is not considered, only 'net income' (*Y*, I will drop the subscripts here as there is only one department) and its relation to net investment (accumulation).
+Net income is all income paid in the economy, made up of wages (variable capital, *V*) and profit (surplus value, *S*).
 The 'multiplier' is the relationship of net investment that happens from the *next* period of production.
 Then the 'Keynesian income multiplier' is:
 $$
 \begin{equation}
 Y = \frac{1}{1-b}I